Calum Hood: Career

-In 2011, Hood, Clifford and Hemmings began posting song covers on Hemmings' Youtube channel.
+In 2011, Hood, Clifford and Hemmings began posting song covers on Hemmings' YouTube channel.
 The trio eventually added mutual friend Ashton Irwin to their videos, forming the current 5 Seconds of Summer lineup.
 After months of posting song covers together, the band began attracting interest from major music labels and publishers and signed a publishing deal with Sony/ATV Music Publishing.
-Hood has since released five studio albums with the band: 5 Seconds of Summer (2014), Sounds Good Feels Good (2015), Youngblood (2018), Calm (2020) and 5SOS5 (2022).
+Hood has since released six studio albums with the band: 5 Seconds of Summer (2014), Sounds Good Feels Good (2015), Youngblood (2018), Calm (2020), 5SOS5 (2022) and Everyone's a Star!
+(2025).

 Apart from the band, Hood has co-written songs for other artists, including the Black Veil Brides and Makeout.

+On 11 April 2025, Hood announced his debut solo album, Order Chaos Order, to be released through EMI Music Australia on 13 June.
+The lead single "Don't Forget You Love Me" was released the same day.

 Personal life

 In 2017, it was reported that Hood bought a house, previously owned by Richie Kotzen, in the Hollywood Hills neighborhood of Los Angeles.
-As of 2020, Hood's net-worth is estimated to be $25 million (USD).
+As of 2020, Hood's net-worth is estimated to be $20 million (USD).